 Emissions Trading Directive

-The aim of the EU Emissions Trading Directive (2003/87/EC) is to keep the emissions of the sectors covered by the Emissions Trading System (ETS) within the overall limit set in national allocation plans for emission allowances and below the cap set for the whole EU ETS sector.
+The aim of the EU Emissions Trading Directive (2003/87/EC) is to keep the emissions of the sectors covered by the EU emissions trading system (EU ETS) below the EU-wide cap on emissions.

 The EU’s target for 2020 is to cut greenhouse gas emissions by 20% from the 1990s levels.
 This reduction will be achieved and the efforts shared by installations covered by the EU ETS and the sectors not in the ETS, i.e., the effort-sharing sectors.
 The target is that in 2020 the emissions from the ETS sectors will be 21% lower than in 2005.